Śmigus-dyngus

-Traditionally, boys throw water over girls and spank them with pussy willow branches (in some regions) on Easter Monday.
+On Śmigus-dyngus, Polish families traditionally visit or call relatives, gifting them Paschal eggs.
+Mass is well attended by Christians on Śmigus-dyngus.
+Traditionally, boys throw water over girls on Easter Monday.
+This is symbolic of the "cleansing of one from sins and marking the end of Lent with a day of feasting and merrymaking".
+The custom may derive from a commemoration of the Baptism of Poland, when the Polish people became Christians and received baptism en masse.
+Additionally, certain scholars trace the custom to Jerusalem, in which water was used to disperse crowds who were gathering to discuss the resurrection of Jesus.

+In some regions males gently strike females with pussy willow branches obtained from Palm Sunday church services in the previous week.
 This is accompanied by a number of other rituals, such as making verse declarations and holding door-to-door processions, in some regions involving boys dressed as bears or other creatures.
-The origins of the celebration are uncertain, but it may date to pagan times before 1000 AD; it is described in writing as early as the 15th century.
-It continues to be observed throughout Central Europe and also in the United States, where certain patriotic American elements have been added to the traditional Polish ones.
+The celebration is described in writing as early as the 15th century.
+It continues to be observed throughout Central Europe and also in the United States, especially among Christians of the Catholic, Lutheran and Anglican traditions.